gandhigautam/contact-list-app/README.md

 git init
 git add .
 git commit -m "Initial commit"
-Recover the deleted .gitignore from the QuickStart repository if you lost it in the Delete non-essential files step.
+Recover the deleted .gitignore from the contact-list-app repository if you lost it in the Delete non-essential files step.
 Create a remote repository for this project on the service of your choice.

 Grab its address (e.g. https://github.com/<my-org>/my-proj.git) and push the local repo to the remote.